 - Feminism is my prizm

-Shaking drinks by night and shaking the system by day, Pamela has been a part of the restaurant industry for over a decade and working with WSN for two years.
-Having worked in restaurants, she realized that workers often face unfair conditions, from the lack of sexual harassment policies, overtime pay, living wage, tip protections and many others.
+Shaking drinks by night and shaking the system by day, Pamela has been a part of the restaurant industry for over a decade.
+With her experience, she knows that workers often face unfair conditions: from the lack of sexual harassment policies, wage theft, living wage, tip protections and many others.

 - The best voice-overs